kbastamow/Deno_Fresh_HTMX_jsonplaceholder/README.md

 *users/add:* Render.ctx in handler renders component with the returned data from API.
 ⬇️
 *users/add:* When Api-returned data is present in the component, information about the new user is rendered instead of the form.

-With this method, all action happens in the same component, and on **server-side**.

 ### Delete post with htmx